 Step 1Begin by installing Passper for Excel on to your computer.
 Once the program is installed, launch it by double-clicking on the program's icon on your desktop.
 Now, click on "Recover Passwords" and then click on "Add" to import the Excel document you want to unprotect into the program.

 Step 2The next step is choosing the type of attack mode you would like to use to unprotect the document.
 There are 4 options to choose from on the displayed window:

 Step 3As soon as you select an attack mode for your file, Passper for Excel will begin recovering the password for your document.
 The process may take some time depending on the complexity of the password used.

 The program will display the password on your screen once it is found.
 You can then use the password to unlock and access the MS Excel 2016 file.

 You can also choose to unprotect an Excel document using VBA codes.
+However, it is very complex and tricky to operate.
 Here's how to do it;

 Step 1: Open the document you want to unprotect and then press "ALT +F11" on your keyboard to access the "Microsoft Visual Basic for Applications" widow or VBA.

 Step 2: Under "Microsoft Excel Object" select any object and double-click on it to open a code-input window on the right.

 Step 3: Copy and paste the following code in its entirety.